 This city may be smaller than Lisbon, but I’d argue that the capital’s smaller sister is a better bet.
 If you’re looking for a quieter Portugal, one without the busiest of streets and the highest rental prices, it’s Porto that should be on your radar.
 Famous for the sweet fortified wine shipped from the Douro Valley, the romantic city is perfect for wine and seafood lovers around the world.

 Similar to Lisbon, Porto’s river splits the city in two with most of the action happening north of the water line.
 There are coworking spaces, cafes, beaches, good public transport, and affordable accommodation all offered within the city borders.

 Porto’s cheap eats are some of the best places for food in the city.
 The carefully sliced hotdogs from Gazela and the famous Francesinha (a cheese-covered steak sandwich in a beer sauce) from Café Restaurante O Afonso are two of the must-visit food spots in the city.
 But top-quality restaurants are available, too.
 Taberna Dos Mercadores is the small side-street restaurant of dreams.
 Ostras & Coisas offer fresh oysters and incredible seafood dishes, while Pedro Lemos is perfect for impressing friends and family with an innovative tasting menu.

-For something a little different, head over to Burek Olimpija, a hidden gem in the center of the Eastern European destination specilaizing in the fried filled pastries of the same name.
+For something a little different, head over to Burek Olimpija, a hidden gem in the center of the Eastern European destination specializing in fried and filled pastries.
 The city is bursting with culture in a relatively unknown country.